Geology, Ecosystems and Biodiversity

 Ecosystems and biodiversity provide basic goods and services that are crucial for reducing poverty and economic development; their sustainable management is at the interface of scientific, environmental, societal and development issues.
 The Earth sciences hold key answers to the challenges we must overcome to preserve our environment and develop sustainably.

 The Earth sciences are essential to understanding current global change, to helping us sustain the Earth, and to giving countries the capacity to manage their mineral resources.
 The International Geosciences Programme (IGCP) promotes international collaboration in the geological sciences with special emphasis on projects and geoscientists from developing countries.
 It promotes concrete projects with a clear societal orientation for sustainable development, including natural disaster mitigation, medical geology and mineral and groundwater resource extraction.
 Since its inception in 1972 more than 340 international cooperation projects on the Earth’s geology in about 150 countries have contributed to building knowledge on geological resources and processes and to creating networks of geoscientists.
+UNESCO Global Geoparks promote sites of international geological value and are the basis of local sustainable development.
+There are more than 120 UNESCO Global Geoparks in 35 countries.

 A better understanding of the Earth is also essential for preserving the diversity of life and sustaining the future of human society.
 Human beings are an integral part of the Earth’s biosphere.
 For more than 40 years the Man and the Biosphere (MAB) programme has been concerned with the interface of human activity and the rest of the biosphere, or the relationship between humans and nature.
 Through the World Network of Biosphere Reserves (WNBR), over 600 biosphere reserves in around 120 countries site-specific examples of how humans live with nature in a sustainable way, are highlighted and promoted.